Was that a Wolf?

 The International Wolf Center encourages the reproduction of these informational sheets for your personal use, or for distribution to any audience.

 Each person holds a unique set of values towards wolves.
-Our value systems are often influenced by our cultural and personal experiences, perceptions and education.
+Our value systems are often influenced by our cultural and personal experiences, perceptions, and knowledge.

 Save